-This is the show postponed from 3 May.
-All tickets remain valid for the new date, but if you can't attend and would like a refund, please contact the Box Office (preferably by email) by 30 April.
+This is the show postponed from 21 November (originally 3 May 2020).
+All tickets remain valid for the new date, but if you can't attend and would like a refund, please contact the Box Office (preferably by email) by 21 November 2020.

 Van Der Graaf Generator will now head out on their first headline tour in seven years in Nov 2020.